Locals live and breath music in Dublin. It’s a part of our culture and it’s woven in the very fabric of the community.

 3. The Mezz

-The Mezz is a subterranean music haunt in Temple Bar.
+The Mezz is a subterranean music haunt in Temple Bar which is known for being one of the best bars in Dublin for live music.
 Gritty, cool and totally unapologetic, this alternative music venue showcases a hoard of artists, DJs, singer-songwriters and bad-ass bands who draw sizable crowds nightly.

 Rock, soul and indie are mostly found in the walls of The Mezz.
 With an average of 14 acts a week, across seven nights, you’re never going to get bored of this dive.